ZippyStew45/AEM-Custom/README.md

 # AEM-Custom
-This is a continuation of Sonicv6's AEM a
+This is a continuation/modification of Sonicv6's AEM (Anarchy Expedition Mod)